Neil Banfield

 Neil Banfield (born 20 January 1962) is an English professional football coach and former player.
-He is an assistant manager at Rangers.

 Banfield played in the Football League for Crystal Palace and Leyton Orient.
-He became a coach at Charlton Athletic, before moving to Arsenal as a youth coach.
-In 2012, Banfield was appointed first-team coach under Arsène Wenger at Arsenal, then moved to Queens Park Rangers.
+He became a coach at Charlton Athletic before moving to Arsenal as a youth coach in 1997.
+From 2012, Banfield spent six years as first-team coach under Arsène Wenger at Arsenal before taking up coaching roles at Queens Park Rangers, Rangers, Wealdstone, and since May 2024 as assistant manager and first-team coach at Stevenage.

 Playing career

 Club

 Banfield was born on 20 January 1962 in Poplar, London.
 He played district and England schoolboy and youth football and joined Crystal Palace as an apprentice in August 1979, with whom he won the 1978 FA Youth Cup in a 1–0 victory over Aston Villa.
-He made only three first team appearances for Palace and in 1981, joined Australian side Adelaide City for two seasons.
+He made only three first-team appearances for Palace and in 1981, joined Australian side Adelaide City for two seasons.
 In December 1983, he moved to Leyton Orient, making 31 league appearances in two seasons before joining Dagenham and Redbridge in May 1985.

+He played for non league Woodford Town F.C. after this, including in their FA Cup First Round match v Orient on 15th November 1986.